0cjs/sedoc/ee/memory.md

   - /WE=L /OE=H: D in, write cycle (diag.
 1, /OE clock, /CS before /WE)
   - /WE=L /OE=L: D in, write cycle (diag.
 2, /OE low fixed)

+SRAM can be battery-backed when the system power is off; see [this EDN article](sch/simpleCMOS_RAMbackup.jpg) (from [this message][f65 32004]) for CMOS switch and single-transistor designs.

+### FRAM

+Ramtron FM1608 (8K×8), [FM1808][] (32K×8) Nonvolatile RAM
+- Critical point: "Asserting /CE low causes the address to be latched internally.
+Address changes that occur after /CE goes low will be ignored until the next falling edge occurs."
+Thus for 6502 `C̅E̅` should be qualified with φ2.
+See [forum.6502.org thread][f65 6380] for more.

 <!-------------------------------------------------------------------->